Netflix/OpenVPCal/README.md

 3. Load your calibration plate in a new timeline.
-Do not apply any color correction nor additional transforms to your plate.
+Do not apply any colour correction or additional transforms to your plate.
 4. Go to the delivery menu and, in the Video tab, set up your export as: EXR RGB Half.
-You can keep the camera native resolution or reduce it to HD.
+You can keep the camera's native resolution or reduce it to HD.
 Make sure that the resizing quality is set to max in the Advanced Settings.
-5. In the File tab, select the Filename as Source Name.
+5. In the File tab, select the Filename as "Source Name".
 Add a Subfolder with the name of the clip by typing “%Clip Name” in the “File Subfolder” section.